wp-plugins/idea-factory/readme.txt

 * Initial Release

 == Changelog ==

+= 1.2 =
+* NEW - Added an option to enable public voting
+* NEW - Added a reset button to reset public votes
+* NEW - Added "Author" to the Ideas
+* FIXED - Fixed strings that were not translatable
+* FIXED - Fixed minor security that would allow vote spoofing
+* FIXED - Added capability checks to reset events
+* FIXED - Only show the Idea Status if threshold is "on" in the ideas list
+* FIXED - Fixed broken check for admin notification
+* FIXED - Frontend UI improvements
+* FIXED - Added high priority to load the plugin styles after the theme styles to avoid CSS override and to not use !important.

 = 1.1 =
 * NEW - Added a "threshold" option where, when set with a numerical value such as 10, each idea will then be automatically approved or declined based on reaching 10 or more total votes and will send the site admin an email with the status update